-KLuS has been involved in the project to re-interpret the town’s historic South Gate, has its own newsletter (Siegeworks) and participated in the town’s heritage weekend.
-In addition, the project has also enabled some key research, including into the life of Richard Clampe.
+Since its formation, KLuS has been involved in the project to re-interpret the town’s historic South Gate, participated in the town’s annual heritage weekend, and has already published key research it has undertaken.

-In the spring of 2019, the project undertook a geophysical survey in an area considered to be the location of part of the town’s southern fortifications.
-Disappointingly, this did not provide any positive results, so the project is now investigating other sites, including the possible site of a Parliamentary siege battery.
+In the spring of 2019, the project undertook a geophysical survey of the site of the town’s south-west bastion.
+As this did not provide any positive results, the project has moved on to look at other sites, including the site of the town’s north-east bastion.

-To get involved in this exciting project, or just to find out more, e-mail the project at firstname.lastname@example.org
+To get involved in this exciting project, or just to find out more, e-mail us at firstname.lastname@example.org

 View our newsletters: